Petronella “Nel” Peach

 Exercise strengthens her bones and gives her an opportunity to feel in-tune with her body.
 She credits Team Diabetes for giving her the motivation to lace up.
 And even when the roads are slick and the temperature drops, Nel can be seen completing 200M intervals at the local hockey rink.

 Wherever she goes or whomever she meets she is proud to share the Team Diabetes story and she continues to participate and support others.
-Nel is an active member of the CDA and Team Diabetes Facebook pages and continues to help with fundraising initiavites.
+Nel is an active member of Diabetes Canada and Team Diabetes Facebook pages and continues to help with fundraising initiavites.

 Her giving spirit has led to a multitude of awards, including Regional and National Volunteer of the Year, Regional Inspiration, Exemplary Volunteer Services Clinical Practice Guidelines, the Queen Elizabeth Diamond Jubilee Medal and a nomination for the British Columbia Medal of Good Citizenship, which will be given out for the first time later this year.